Leadership AdvisoryExecutive Roles

 • Decreased confidence among employees

 Employees, investors, and partners depend on continuity from business leaders who understand the organization’s needs and goals.
-Clear planning also preserves institutional knowledge, especially when senior leaders possess valuable experience, market insights, or relationships that benefit organizational success.
+Clear planning also preserves institutional knowledge, especially when senior leaders possess valuable experience, market insights, or relationships that benefit the organization’s success.

 Financially, succession planning is just as important.